Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Implementation and numerical experiments

 \emph{Convergence plots with respect to $K$ and $p$:} We continue with convergence plots for the fully discrete system with absorbing boundary conditions, which are found in Figures~\ref{Fig:conv-plot-K}--\ref{Fig:conv-plot-p}.
 We compare a target eigenvalue of different discretizations of the system \eqref{eq:block-EV-h} with an eigenvalue computed with a reference solution, where we chose $K=30$ and $p=40$.
 As the target eigenvalue, we choose the value directly below the origin in the left plot of Figure~\ref{Fig:Discrete-spectrum}, which is roughly located around ${\omega\approx-i}$.
 Figure~\ref{Fig:conv-plot-K} now fixes different space discretizations (different $p$) and varies the Fourier truncation parameter $K=2,4,6,\dots,20$.
-The error of the approximation decays exponentially, roughly with the rate $3^{-K}$, until the space discretization error dominates.
+The approximation error decays exponentially, roughly with the rate $3^{-K}$, until the space discretization error dominates.
 Conversely, Figure~\ref{Fig:conv-plot-p} fixes different truncation parameters $K$ and varies the polynomial degree of the spectral Galerkin method.
-As $p$ increases, we observe again an exponential decay of the error of the approximation, roughly of the same order, namely $3^{-p}$.
+As $p$ increases, we again observe an exponential decay of the approximation error, roughly of the same order. \JN{In view of the slowing decay of the Fourier coefficients observed in Figure~\ref{Fig:eigenmodes} for $p\rightarrow \infty$, we suspect that the error behavior corresponds to a particularly well-behaved mode, which fulfills a stronger decay estimate than the worst-case estimate of Theorem~\ref{thm:localization}.
+In general, this can not be expected and with our current results, we cannot explain this behavior.}